vtex-apps/wish-list/docs/README.md

   }
 ```

-> ℹ️ *The new route called `/wishlist`, responsible for creating the Wishlist custom page that displays wishlisted product items, already contains a default template, meaning it is ready to be rendered under the My Account menu and no further actions are required from you.
+> ℹ️ *The new route called `/wishlist`, responsible for creating the Wishlist custom page that displays wishlisted product items, already contains a default template, it is already rendered under the My Account menu and no further actions are required from you.
 However, you can **customize the Wishlist page, overwriting the template by creating a brand new one as you wish**.
 To do so, check the **Advanced configurations** section below.*

 ## Advanced configurations

 According to the Wishlist app composition, the `/wishlist` page can be highly customizable using other blocks.
 Currently, its default implementation is as follows:

+`store.wishlist` interface for the route `/wishlist` and `my-account-page.wishlist-page` for the Wishlist under My Account

 ```json
 {